One of Cape Town's largest machine learning consulting firms.

 Some of the challenges past students have faced in the internship are: receiving a lot of information to synthesize, having to learn new tools to get portions of your project done, receiving an open ended project outline with little background information, minimal communication with your internship manager, and figuring out the best way to distribute the workload over such a short internship period.

 Remember, challenges create the best learning experience.
 Knowing how to overcome challenges in the workplace makes you a more valuable employee and prepares you well to have a successful career.

 The professional development team are devoted to supporting you through any challenges you may encounter during the internship to ensure you have the support needed to overcome your challenges.

-This not only provides an exciting opportunity to positively impact a company by exercising what you have learnt, but also to gain work experience in an area that interests you.
-We give you exposure to a variety of different companies, so you're sure to find work that aligns with your abilities, skillset and career goals.
+This not only provides an exciting opportunity to positively impact a company by exercising what you have learned, but also to gain work experience in an area that interests you.
+We give you exposure to a variety of different companies, so you're sure to find work that aligns with your abilities, skill set and career goals.